-Design of task sequences for collaborative mathematical inquiry with dynamic geometry environment (Fiscal 2015~2018, Young Scientists (A), etc.) Funding by KAKENHI began in 2010
+Design of task sequences for collaborative mathematical inquiry with dynamic geometry environment (fiscal 2015~2018, Young Scientists (A), etc.)

-The research results were presented in academic journals, such as Educational Studies in Mathematics, as well as the book Improving the Teaching of Proof and Proving in Mathematics Education (supported by Grant-in-Aid for Publication of Scientific Research Results).

-This research also produced meta-principles that theoretically underpin the task design.
-Task design principles provide a reference point enabling teachers and researchers to develop their own tasks, and this is expected to enhance authentic learning in a larger variety of settings.

-My current research focuses on another type of mathematical activity related to the role of assumptions in mathematical practice, and involves constructing task design principles for promoting this activity.
+- The research results were presented in academic journals, such as Educational Studies in Mathematics, as well as the book Improving the Teaching of Proof and Proving in Mathematics Education (supported by Grant-in-Aid for Publication of Scientific Research Results). - This research also produced meta-principles that theoretically underpin the task design.
+Task design principles provide a reference point enabling teachers and researchers to develop their own tasks, and this is expected to enhance authentic learning in a larger variety of settings. - My current research focuses on another type of mathematical activity related to the role of assumptions in mathematical practice, and involves constructing task design principles for promoting this activity.